GradPower: Powering Gradients for Faster Language Model Pre-Training: Empirical Evaluation

 \subsection{Results on MoE Models}

-Mixture-of-experts (MoE) architectures have emerged as a key design choice in modern LLMs, as exemplified by Qwen-2.5~\citep{yang2024qwen2} and DeepSeek-V3~\citep{liu2024deepseek}.
+Mixture-of-experts (MoE) architectures have become a key design choice in modern LLMs, as exemplified by Qwen-2.5~\citep{yang2024qwen2} and DeepSeek-V3~\citep{liu2024deepseek}.
 Compared to dense models, MoE models often exhibit greater training instability.
-To assess whether the benefits of AdamPower extend to MoE models, we conduct experiments on Qwen2MoE~\citep{yang2024qwen2technicalreport}.
+To assess whether the benefits of AdamWPower extend to MoE models, we conduct experiments on Qwen2MoE~\citep{yang2024qwen2technicalreport}.

-{\bf Main findings.} Figure~\ref{fig: moe on c4, full} compares the performance of AdamPower ($p=1.2$) and standard Adam for pre-training QwenMoE models of sizes 0.5B, 1B, and 2B on the C4 dataset, using the \texttt{wsd} scheduler.
-Across all settings, AdamPower \textbf{consistently achieves a lower terminal loss} than the well-tuned Adam baseline.
-To further examine scaling behavior, Figure~\ref{fig: scaling law on c4} (right) visualizes the \textbf{scaling laws} of AdamPower versus Adam during Qwen2MoE pre-training.
-The performance gap between the two optimizers remains stable across model scales, with the corresponding scaling curves remaining nearly parallel -- \textit{suggesting that the gains offered by AdamPower may persist at larger model scales}.
+{\bf Main findings.} Figure~\ref{fig: moe on c4, full} compares the performance of AdamWPower ($p=1.2$) and standard AdamW for pre-training Qwen2MoE models of sizes 0.5B, 1B, and 2B on the C4 dataset, using the \texttt{wsd} scheduler.
+Across all settings, AdamWPower \textbf{consistently achieves a lower terminal loss} than the well-tuned AdamW baseline.
+To further examine scaling behavior, Figure~\ref{fig: scaling law on c4} (right) visualizes the \textbf{scaling laws} of AdamWPower versus AdamW during Qwen2MoE pre-training.
+The performance gap between the two optimizers remains stable across model scales, with the corresponding scaling curves remaining nearly parallel -- \textit{suggesting that the gains offered by AdamWPower may persist at larger model scales}.

-{\bf Special potential for MoE models.} Additionally, we observe two surprising phenomena, suggesting that AdamPower may offer unique advantages for MoE model training:
+{\bf Special potential for MoE models.} Additionally, we observe three surprising phenomena, suggesting that AdamWPower may offer unique advantages for MoE model training:

-\begin{itemize}[leftmargin=2em] \item Although the power $p=1.2$ was originally tuned for LLaMA, it generalizes well to Qwen2MoE models without further tuning. (it is likely that an even better $p$ exists for MoE-specific training.)
-Remarkably, the absolute improvement achieved by AdamPower on Qwen2MoE-2B ($0.028$) is {\bf more significant} than that on LLaMA-2B ($0.022$).
-Noteworthily, Qwen2MoE-2B reaches a much lower loss ($1.93$) compared to LLaMA-2B ($2.43$), making further improvements more challenging -- yet AdamPower still yields remarkable gains.